andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 an old mining town, one of the richest silver mining camps of the late 19th century.

-<h4 class="article-subheader">St Paddy's</h4>
-I arrive to the hostel on St Paddy's day, ready for some green beer.
-I check in and the cheery young woman behind the counter lets me know they'll be hosting a St. Paddys party at the hostel at 5 PM

 <h4 class="article-subheader">Arapahoe Basin</h4>
 My last day of Colorado Skiing I decide to hit up